Negative gearing will again be a political issue during the lead-up to the next Federal election.

 With 30 June quickly approaching, now is a good time to assess your current position and ensure your year-end strategies are in place.

-This article highlights some of the key tax law changes that have taken effect thus far in the 2016/17 income year, and the changes that will shortly take effect that may impact on your year-end tax planning decisions.
+These fact sheets highlight some of the key tax law changes that have taken effect thus far in the 2017/18 income year, and the changes that will shortly take effect which may impact on your personal or business year-end tax planning decisions.